 Why it matters

-- Annual budget deficits in the U.S. are approaching $2 trillion, raising alarms about fiscal responsibility among consumers and the government.
+- Annual budget deficits in the U.S. approach $2 trillion, raising alarms about fiscal responsibility among consumers and the government.

-- Younger generations, particularly Gen Z, are increasingly indulging in small luxuries, reflecting a cultural shift towards immediate gratification over long-term financial health.
+- Younger generations, particularly Gen Z, are indulging in small luxuries, reflecting a cultural trend of prioritizing immediate gratification over financial stability.

-- The rise of social media has amplified consumerism, with platforms like TikTok influencing spending habits and promoting a culture of overconsumption.
+- The rise of social media influences spending habits, with platforms like TikTok promoting a culture of overconsumption that could lead to long-term debt issues.

 What’s next